MIPS helmet safety

 No, MIPS was started by scientific and medical researchers with a passion for safety and making a product that possibly could make helmets safer.

-Though MIPS has grown very fast over the last couple of years, it started as a team of researchers focused on research and development.
+MIPS has grown very fast over the last couple of years, but it started as a team of researchers focused on research and development already in 1995.
 The success behind the sudden rise of MIPS is due to the ongoing focus on research, development, and communicating the dangers of rotational motion injuries.
 We invest in materials that help our partners and their consumers understand the benefits of MIPS BPS so that we tell our story in the best possible way.
 This, along with a rise in general awareness of the dangers of rotational head trauma, is why we believe MIPS has grown in the last couple of years.

 The MIPS low-friction layer is designed to add minimal volume and weight.
 Each model of helmet gets a layer that’s custom designed and engineered to fit the ventilation, shape, and other features of the helmet style.